bok1c4/E2E-Decentralized-Communication-Protocol/notes.md

 give me a component that allows user to have decentralized communication channel with E2E encryption, there can be later servers-like or more like group chats and basically channels like IRC and forums for user to discuss anything.
 Also of course there should be Direct Messages between the users

 Example of chat component: <https://v0.dev/chat/decentralized-chat-platform-M8TWUSTLj6A>

+⚠️ Important:
+You are the only one with access to your private key.
+If you lose your key or forget your passphrase, your messages cannot be recovered.
+This is a privacy feature — not even we can help you regain access